Tetrax-10/batch-metadata-editor/README.md

 ## Installation

 1. Install [python](https://www.python.org/downloads/), make sure "Add python 3.xx to PATH" is checked while installing else it wont work.
-2. Download the [latest version](https://github.com/Tetrax-10/batch-metadata-editor/releases/latest) of this script
+2. Download the [latest version](https://github.com/Tetrax-10/batch-metadata-editor/releases/latest) of this script (zip file)
 3. Extract the zip and copy the `metadata-editor` folder to `C:\Program Files`
 4. Now open start menu and search for `"Edit environment variables for your account"` and click the first result
 5. Now select path and click edit, a new tab should open